 Framework for UCI Phased Research Activities

-The Framework for UCI Phased Research Activities, which was established to guide the conduct of research at UCI during the COVID-19 pandemic is informed by the following resources, as well as local circumstances:
+The Framework for UCI Phased Research Activities, which was established to guide the conduct of research at UCI during the COVID-19 pandemic is informed by local circumstances and the following resources:

 - OC Health Agency guidance